apache/flink/docs/setup/config.md

 - `jobmanager.rpc.address`: The IP address of the JobManager, which is the master/coordinator of the distributed system (DEFAULT: localhost).
 - `jobmanager.rpc.port`: The port number of the JobManager (DEFAULT: 6123).
+- `taskmanager.hostname`: The hostname of the network interface that the TaskManager binds to.
+By default, the TaskManager searches for network interfaces that can connect to the JobManager and other TaskManagers.
+This option can be used to define a hostname if that strategy fails for some reason.
+Because different TaskManagers need different values for this option, it usually is specified in an additional non-shared TaskManager-specific config file.
 - `taskmanager.rpc.port`: The task manager's IPC port (DEFAULT: 6122).
 - `taskmanager.data.port`: The task manager's port used for data exchange operations (DEFAULT: 6121).
 - `jobmanager.heap.mb`: JVM heap size (in megabytes) for the JobManager (DEFAULT: 256).